 , “the environment may suffer, industry suffers.”

-President and CEO of Questerre Energy, Michael Binnion says the government should stick to facilitating development between the provinces as an “honest broker.”
+of Questerre Energy, Michael Binnion says the government should stick to facilitating development between the provinces as an “honest broker.”
 Ottawa’s involvement “in regulating provincial assets or resources is not something I would support from the business, industry, or personal level,” says Binnion

 Questerre’s plans to drill in the Utica shale came to a halt with the moratorium in Quebec